AmanPatel117/amanpatel117.github.io/_projects/running.md

 ## Feature Engineering
 The preprocessing pipeline included:
+- Manually dropping features that were intuitively unnecessary
 - Encoding categorical variables such as gender and injury history
-- Creating aggregated features from training logs (weekly mileage, training frequency, intensity distribution)
 - Scaling numerical features for model stability

 ## Modeling